Our Story · Mukima Manor

 Mother & daughter, never forgetting

 The story is twofold.
 Elephants never forget, a nod to the guardians who poured their love into this land and home before us.
-We will continue to honour and preserve their legacy.

 The elephants themselves are the bond between mother and daughter, Leslie and Anna.
 Anna following Leslie around the grounds in awe and admiration, always learning from her mother in both life and work.